 - Chocolate Chips

-You can reduce it to four ingredients by leaving out the chocolate chips, or up it to 6 or 7 ingredients by adding a smidge of cinnamon or vanilla.
+You can reduce the total number of ingredients to four ingredients by leaving out the chocolate chips, or up it to 6 or 7 ingredients by adding a smidge of cinnamon or vanilla.

 The fat from the almond flour makes these bars moist and tender, without the addition of any oil.
 Whoohoo!
 And with 1 and 2/3 cups mashed, ripe banana, there is no need to add any additional sweeteners.